canonical/vanilla-framework/templates/docs/component-status.md

       <th><a href="/docs/base/code#code-snippet">Code snippet - Dropdowns</a></th>
       <td><div class="p-label--updated">New</div></td>
       <td>2.23.0</td>
-      <td>We add the ability to include a contextual menu to a code snippet, allowing users to switch between related code examples.</td>
+      <td>We add the ability to include a select within in a code snippet, allowing users to switch between related code examples.</td>
     </tr>
     <tr>
       <th><a href="/docs/base/code#code-snippet">Code snippet</a></th>